 The Mayan apocalypse sparks his idea to create “Song Dong: 36 Calendars” as he doesn't believe in the apocalyptic prediction.
 Instead he takes the meaning of time and history into his own hands by literally rewriting the years.
 The calendar records Song's personal perspective, as well as social issues, political, and art history.

 I am particularly impressed by some the calenders.
 One is about Song's father's death on Aug 2002.
 The video tape represents his last touch with his father. the whole picture is simple, but very heart-stirring.
-I immediately associated the video tape with the cassette tapes from my father, because it is my father to share his favorite music
+I immediately associated the video tape with the cassette tapes from my father, because it is my father to share his favorite music to me via playing cassette tapes.
+In our life there maybe some objects means nothing to others but only means a lot to certain individuals.

 This is a good example of participle art, that welcome audience to add their own elements on the artist's work, so that everyone can also become an artist. it definitely can achieve further engagement from the audience.
 Which is also an important feature of contemporary art: relational aesthetic, that is not onlt create a piece of work,but to create impact on people through interaction.